Matt Mitrione

 Matt Mitrione (born July 15, 1978) is an American retired mixed martial artist and former American football player, who competed for both the Ultimate Fighting Championship (UFC), and most recently for Bellator MMA.
 Prior to embarking on an MMA career, Mitrione played college football at Purdue University, and he turned pro and played in the National Football League (NFL) with the New York Giants and the Minnesota Vikings.
 He was a featured fighter on The Ultimate Fighter: Heavyweights.
 A former Heavyweight contender, he has several wins over notable MMA fighters, including Kimbo Slice, Derrick Lewis, Roy Nelson, Phil De Fries, and Fedor Emelianenko.

-Early years
+Early life

 Mitrione was born in Bloomington, Illinois and raised in Springfield, where he attended Sacred Heart-Griffin High School for all four years, where he competed in football, swimming and diving, and track and field.
 He graduated from Springfield Southeast High School.
 In football, he received Honorable Mention USA Today All-American & All-State honors in his senior year playing defensive line.
 He also trained in Shotokan Karate as a child to help deal with his hyperactivity.
 Mitrione competed in Toughman Contests while he was still in high school, and finished second in his initial Toughman Contest in his hometown of Springfield.